Buxton Junior School PE and Sport Provision

 At Buxton Junior School we aim to inspire and engage children’s interest in sporting activities through providing a wide range of opportunities within school, after school and within the wider community.
 We aim to foster children’s interest in physical wellbeing and healthy lifestyles in order to establish long lasting lifestyle messages and we positively encourage children to share, respect, support, trust and work together.

-All of our children take part in regular intra-school competitions and some children go on to represent our school at local sporting competitions.
+All our children take part in regular intra-school competitions and some children go on to represent our school at local sporting competitions.
 There are also opportunities for our SEND children and gifted and talented children to take part in specific competitions and festivals.
+Children are also given opportunities to be involved with community projects, such as dance events and performances and local youth engagement projects.

 School Sports Premium Funding